nextflow-io/website/content/blog/2023/nextflow-with-gbatch.md

 ### Setting up Google Cloud CLI (gcloud)

-In this tutorial, you will learn how to use the gcloud command-line interface to interact with the Google Cloud Platform and set up your /"_
-Google Cloud account for use with Nextflow.
-If you do not already have gcloud installed, you can follow the instructions found [here](https://cloud.google.com/sdk/docs/install) to install it.
-Once you have gcloud installed, run the command gcloud init to initialize the CLI.
+In this tutorial, you will learn how to use the gcloud command-line interface to interact with the Google Cloud Platform and set up your Google Cloud account for use with Nextflow.
+If you do not already have gcloud installed, you can follow the instructions [here](https://cloud.google.com/sdk/docs/install) to install it.
+Once you have gcloud installed, run the command `gcloud init` to initialize the CLI.
 You will be prompted to choose an existing project to work on or create a new one.
 For the purpose of this tutorial, we will create a new project.
 Name your project "my-rnaseq-pipeline".
 There may be a lot of information displayed on the screen after running this command, but you can ignore it for now.

 ### Setting up Batch and Storage in Google Cloud Platform